keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 In order to decode the class mappings, we can construct a mapping from category indices to ImageNet class names.
-For conveneince, I've stored the ImageNet class mapping in a GitHub gist.
+For convenience, I've stored the ImageNet class mapping in a GitHub gist.
 Let's download and load it now.